 Combined Toxicity for products with multiple active substances

-For the authorisation of plant protection products under Regulation (EC) No. 1107/2009, toxicology data requirements are laid down in the following regulation:
+For the authorisation of plant protection products under Regulation (EC) No. 1107/2009, toxicology data requirements are laid down in Regulation (EC) No. 284/2013.

-OECD test guidelines can be found on the OECD Website.
+OECD test guidelines can be found on the OECD website .

-Testing On Vertebrate Animals
+Testing on Vertebrate Animals

-'testing on vertebrate animals for the purposes of this Regulation shall be undertaken only where no other methods are available'.
+'testing on vertebrate animals for the purposes of this regulation shall be undertaken only where no other methods are available'.

 More detailed information on submitting vertebrate studies is given in the pesticides Applicant Guide: Vertebrate Testing Requirements.